 - Inspect the rest of the fuel system for leaks.
-Look for loose fuel line clamps. - Drain the water and the sediment from the fuel tank on a daily basis in order to ensure that only clean fuel enters the fuel system. - Inspect the wiring and the wiring harnesses for loose connections and for worn wires or frayed wires.
-Check for any loose tie-wraps or missing tie-wraps. - Inspect the ground strap for a good connection and for good condition. - Disconnect any battery chargers that are not protected against the current drain of the starting motor.
-Check the condition and the electrolyte level of the batteries, unless the engine is equipped with a maintenance free battery.

-Check the condition of the gauges.
+Look for loose fuel line clamps. - Drain the water and the sediment from the fuel tank daily. - Inspect the wiring and the wiring harnesses for loose connections and for worn wires or frayed wires.
+Check for any loose cable straps or missing cable straps. - Inspect the ground strap for a good connection and for good condition. - Disconnect any battery chargers that are not protected against the current drain of the starting motor.
+Check the condition and the electrolyte level of the batteries, unless the engine is equipped with a maintenance free battery. - Check the condition of the gauges.
 Replace any gauges that are cracked.
 Replace any gauge that cannot be calibrated.